GoesToEleven/learn-to-code-go-version-03/000-br-bk-go-tour/06a-variables-02-struct-types/readme.md

-# "Here's the reality - I don't care about any of this stuff." ~ Bill Kennedy

-### "Order the fields in your struct in a logical way that makes sense for **readability** and not in terms of padding.
+# "Order the fields in your struct in a logical way that makes sense for **readability** and not in terms of padding.
 But if we ever found ourselves in a situation where we needed to reduce the amount of memory we were allocating, now this understanding of padding can allow us to do some form of micro-optimization." ~ Bill Kennedy

+### "Here's the reality - I don't care about any of this stuff." ~ A friend who is a Go genius

 # Takeaways
 1. Language mechanics